- A Brief History of the English Language

 One such noun, government, ranks high on the list of words that are routinely incorrect both in written and spoken English.

-Native speakers and Esl students alike omit the n in the middle of the word.
-For proper English speaking, that letter must be spoken.
+Native speakers and students alike omit the n in the middle of the word.
+But it is important to know that, for proper English speaking, that letter must be spoken.

 A handy way to remember how to spell and speak this word is by learning its root and related words: govern, governor, and governance.